 If you offer a qualifying private plan to your workforce with benefits greater than or equal to the benefits provided by the PFML law, you can apply for an exemption.
 It must be renewed annually.
 Alternative plans can be offered through private insurance, or they can be self-insured.

-Certain employers are already automatically excluded from PFML requirements.
+Certain employers are already automatically exempt from PFML requirements.
 If you are an excluded employer, you do not need to apply for an exemption.
 If you believe you are excluded, you should confirm it with a tax professional.
 If you fail to make contributions, you will be liable for the cost of your employees’ leaves as well as the contributions you failed to pay to PFML.

 Calculate your covered individuals